The Evolution of Secure Email Gateways: From Spam Filters to AI-Powered Defense

 Targeted Attack Protection: Specialized technologies emerged to identify highly focused attacks like spear phishing and business email compromise.
 These solutions analyzed communication patterns, writing styles, and relationship context to identify deception attempts.

-By 2018, advanced SEGs were detecting over 99% of mass-market threats and a significant portion of targeted attacks.
+By the late 2010s, advanced SEGs were detecting the vast majority of mass-market threats while also beginning to address targeted attacks.
 However, the sophistication of attacks continued to accelerate, with threat actors employing advanced evasion techniques specifically designed to bypass security controls.

 Fourth Generation: AI-Powered Intelligent Defense (2018-Present)